Sir Meredith Alister McIntyre, OCC, OM, CCH

 Former Secretary General of CARICOM; Former Vice-Chancellor of the University of the West Indies

-Sir Meredith Alister McIntyre, OCC Awardee of 1994, is a venerable Grenada-born Caribbean economist specializing in development issues and a defender of regional economic integration in the English-speaking Caribbean.
+Sir Meredith Alister McIntyre was a venerable Grenada-born Caribbean economist specializing in development issues and a defender of regional economic integration in the English-speaking Caribbean.

 A highly celebrated West Indian academic and intellectual, and considered one of the great social thinkers of his time, he piloted the movement for integration as Secretary-General of CARICOM from1974-1977, and as Vice Chairman of the West Indian Commission.